Edward-Zion-Saji/py-projectile-motion/README.md

 # py-projectile-motion

-Plotting the 2D trajectory of a projectile as a function of initial velocity and angle(air resistance neglecled) using matplotlib.
+Plotting the 2D trajectory of a projectile as a function of initial velocity and angle(air resistance neglected) using matplotlib.

 For init_velocity 60m/s and angle 30 degrees: